 Taking time just for yourself is essential.
 It’s not selfish or prideful, but rather a necessary step in staying refreshed to continue your obligations when they arise again!

-A mental health day allows us the opportunity re-energize and gets back on track after taking some much-needed rest.
+A mental health day allows us to re-energize and get back on track after rest.

 Finding something you like to do is the key to great exercise.
 Worrying about the time or boredom is not required when seeing a good workout.
 If you’re too busy right now, take modest steps every week!